Cannabis Business in Michigan

 Michigan’s cannabis industry has grown into a key driver of the state’s economy, with substantial growth in both adult-use and medical marijuana sales from 2020 to 2023.
 In 2023, sales peaked in December, nearing $280 million, significantly outpacing earlier years.
 The state’s competitive pricing and consumer demand have set it apart, generating $169.4 million in excise tax revenue during the 2021-2022 fiscal year, making Michigan a standout player in the U.S. cannabis industry.

-Plant-Touching Cannabis Licenses
+Michigan Cannabis Business Licenses

 Michigan offers several plant-touching licenses that allow businesses to cultivate, process, or sell cannabis products: